-AMERICAN CHESTNUT

-(Castanea dentata (Marsh.)
-Borkh.)
+AMERICAN CHESTNUT (Castanea dentata Borkh.)

-DESCRIPTION: Leaves deciduous in autumn, 6 to 8 inches long, about 2 inches wide, oblong, tapering, long-pointed; margins coarsely toothed, teeth armed with bristles; dark, dull, yellow-green and smooth above, light green and shiny below; hairy about the mid-rib veins.
-Fruit a shiny, brown, angular nut, 2 or 3 being borne in spiny bur.
+DESCRIPTION: Leaves deciduous in autumn, 6 to 8 inches long, about 2 inches wide, oblong, tapering, long-pointed; margins coarsely toothed, teeth armed with bristles; dark, dull, yellow-green and smooth above, light green and shiny below; hairy about the mid-rib and veins.
+Fruit a shiny, brown, angular nut, 2 or 3 being borne in a spiny bur.
 Bark on young trees smooth, shiny, reddish bronze, on old trees broken by shallow fissures into long flat, gray ridges.
 A tree 70 to 80 feet high with a trunk 4 to 5 feet in diameter, tall and slender in the forest, short and thick in the open and dividing close to the ground into several stout limbs, forming a broad, rounded head.

-KEY CHARACTERISTICS: Leaves long (6 to 8 inches), margins coarsely toothed, teeth bristle-tipped; fruit a shiny nut, 2 or 3 being borne in a shiny bur, 2 to 21⁄2 inches in diameter; twigs not hairy.
+KEY CHARACTERISTICS: Leaves long (6 to 8 inches), margins coarsely toothed, teeth bristle-tipped; fruit a shiny nut, 2 or 3 being borne in a spiny bur, 2 to $2\frac{1}{2}$ inches in diameter; twigs not hairy.

-WOOD: Light, soft, coarse-grained, easily worked, durable, reddish brown.
+Wood: Light, soft, coarse-grained, easily worked, durable, reddish brown.

-USES: Formerly used for telephone poles, posts, interior finish, plywood, furniture, caskets.
-The wood contains 4 to 10 percent tannin and was used in that industry.
-Lumber from dead trees now used for paneling, picture frames, novelties.
+USES: Telephone poles, posts, interior finish, plywood, furniture, caskets.
+The wood contains 4 to 10 percent tannin and has been used in that industry.

 DISTRIBUTION: Restricted to the piedmont and mountains where it originally occurred in abundance.
-The chestnut blight, a bark disease has killed almost all trees and the species survives mainly as short lived root sprouts.
+The chestnut blight, a bark disease, is in the process of exterminating this species.